United States Fuel Company

 November 7, 1991

 "Mining Operations - The U.S. Fuel Co. is presently mining in their King #4 mine.
 At the current production rate the King #4 mine will have enough reserves to last between three and four years.
 The mining method presently being used is room and pillar mining.
 The U.S. Fuel Co. still has reserves in their King #6 mine.
 The recovery of reserves in their King #6 is more difficult due to the upper seam being widely mined out.
 This has caused roof control problems in the past."
+(Documents on file with Utah Division of Oil, Gas and Mining)

 June 24, 1992

 U. S. Fuel demolished 18 homes in Hiawatha, which had been unoccupied and declared unsafe.
 Only four homes remained occupied in town.
 There were no immediate plans to demolish approximately another 20 remaining buildings including homes, the old office building, store and boarding house.
 The big coal preparation plant and tipple building, no longer used by the 12 miners still working in the mine, was to be torn down by a salvage contractor and materials and equipment salvaged.
-The tipple was used to prepare coal for shipment to customers in rail cars, but coal was now being shipped direct from the mine.
+The tipple was used to prepare coal for shipment to customers in rail cars, but coal was now being shipped by truck direct from the mine.
 (Salt Lake Tribune, June 24, 1992)

 July 30, 1992